rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/README.md

 - Jigsaw as pretext task
 - SimCLR

-The features learnt during the pretext task are used for classification.
+The features learnt during the pretext task are fine tuned for downstream classification.
 The code is separated into these 3 folders.

 Our Baseline is a supervised fine grained classification model [Fine-Grained Visual Classiﬁcation via Progressive Multi-Granularity Training of Jigsaw Patches](https://arxiv.org/abs/2003.03836).